SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 Should I wait 2 months for the pinball machine we wanted to restock, or should I order this other one?
 :::
 ::: good
-Figure: Good example - The concept was explained, then the challenge, then the core
+Figure: Good example - The concept was explained, then the challenge, then the core question
 :::